-4. Job Complexity, Skills, Knowledge
+3. Job Complexity, Skills, Knowledge

-4.1 LEVEL OF SUPERVISION / INDEPENDENCE
+3.1 LEVEL OF SUPERVISION / INDEPENDENCE

-The Regular Giving Coordinator - Direct Mail reports to the Head of Regular Giving and Direct Marketing who provides overall supervision, direction and guidance.
-The Regular Giving Coordinator - Direct Mail is expected to work with a high level of independence and self-direction and must establish effective working relationships with members of the Alumni and Stakeholder Relations team, as well as with faculty colleagues, external suppliers and committee members.
+The Regular Giving Analyst reports to the Head of Regular Giving and Direct Marketing who provides overall supervision, direction and guidance.
+The Regular Giving Analyst is expected to work with a high level of independence and self-direction and must establish effective working relationships with members of the Regular Giving team, as well as with the Advancement Operations team.

-4.2 PROBLEM SOLVING AND JUDGEMENT
+3.2 PROBLEM SOLVING AND JUDGEMENT

-The Regular Giving Coordinator - Direct Mail is expected to prioritise and schedule his/her workload, sometimes with competing deadlines, to achieve the best outcome.
-The incumbent will also be expected to exercise judgment and respond appropriately to situations arising through interactions with current and prospective donors.

-The Regular Giving Coordinator - Direct Mail is expected to serve as a responsible, ethical representative of the University of Melbourne in all official interactions on campus and in the broader community.
+The Regular Giving Analyst is expected to prioritise and schedule his/her workload, sometimes with competing deadlines, to achieve the best outcome.
+The incumbent will also be expected to serve as a responsible, ethical representative of the University of Melbourne in all official interactions on campus and in the broader community.

-4.3 PROFESSIONAL AND ORGANISATIONAL KNOWLEDGE
+3.3 PROFESSIONAL AND ORGANISATIONAL KNOWLEDGE

-The Regular Giving Coordinator - Direct Mail must have a broad understanding of the University financial, human resources, IT policies and procedures.
-They must also have a detailed understanding of University fundraising policies and procedures to achieve goals and deadlines appropriately and efficiently, and to manage relationships effectively with students, vendors, donors, university colleagues and alumni.
-The incumbent will be required to gain a broad understanding of relevant taxation and legislative compliance requirements.
+The Regular Giving Analyst must have a broad understanding of the University financial, human resources, IT policies and procedures.
+They must also have a detailed understanding of University fundraising policies and procedures to achieve goals and deadlines appropriately and efficiently, and to manage relationships effectively with university colleagues.

-4.4 BREADTH OF THE POSITION
+3.4 BREADTH OF THE POSITION

-Under the guidance of the Head of Regular Giving and Direct Marketing, the Regular Giving Coordinator - Direct Mail will be responsible for the planning and delivery of a number of components (as above) of the program.
+Under the guidance of the Head of Regular Giving and Direct Marketing, the Regular Giving Analyst will be responsible for the extraction, manipulation and analysis of a number of data points to assist in growing each Regular Giving initiative.

-5. Equal Opportunity, Diversity and Inclusion
+4. Equal Opportunity, Diversity and Inclusion